EOS-Nation/auditor.bos/README.md

 ### pendingpay

-- key (uint64) 				-  auto incrementing id to identify a payment due to a custodian
+- key (uint64) 				-  auto incrementing id to identify a payment due to an auditor
 - receiver (account_name) 	- The account name of the intended receiver.
 - quantity (asset)         - The amount for the payment.
 - memo (string)            - A string used in the memo to help the receiver identify it in logs.